MochaCaffe/rozofs-kubernetes/README.md

 ## Features:
   - A deamonset to bring up Rozofs daemons on all nodes from the cluster.
-Credit: [kvaps/docker-rozofs]
   - A deployment to bring up the provisioner
 ## Prerequisites
   - Each node runs systemd